safx/LightroomPlugin-ClarifaiTagger/README.md

     ![](Images/plugin_select.png)

-1. After a few seconds, the Clarifai Tagger window should pop up with the keywords suggested by Clarifai for each selected image.
+1. After a few seconds, the AzureVision Tagger window should pop up with the keywords suggested by Azure for each selected image.

     ![](Images/azure_vision_tagger.png)